Attractions in Kyrgyzstan

-The sights of Kyrgyzstan range from historical and cultural sights to natural wonders, from ancient petroglyphs to sheer waterfalls, medieval ruins to high mountain lakes.
+The attractions in Kyrgyzstan range from historical and cultural sights to natural wonders, from ancient petroglyphs to sheer waterfalls, medieval ruins to high mountain lakes.

-Bishkek, as the capital and largest city, is one of the main landmarks and attractions of Kyrgyzstan.
+Bishkek, as the capital and largest city, is one of the main attractions in Kyrgyzstan.
 After visiting the city’s many parks and museums, visitors can set off for any of the mountains or gorges to the south of the city, including Ala-Archa National Park.

 Issyk-Kul is the pearl of Central Asia, the world’s second largest alpine lake.
 Although it is surrounded by snow-capped peaks, the lake never freezes because of how salty it is (Issyk-Kul is also the world’s largest saline lake, after the Caspian Sea).
 The golden sandy beaches of the north shore are famous for their resorts, while the southern shore is famous for its more pure and untouched nature.
 Karakol, at the far eastern end of the lake, is the starting point for treks to landmarks like Jeti Oguz and deeper into the mountains and glaciers.